Gopal1tayade/Node-task-Queue-Limiter/README.md

   * 429 Too Many Requests - Rate limit exceeded
 ## Testing
 * Submit a task:
-         You can use tools like Postman  For example:
+         You can use tools like Postman
 * Check task logs:
            The task completion logs are written to task-log.txt.
 Check this file to see the log entries for completed tasks.